Celebrating World Oceans Day - Marine kaitiaki guardians from Kaitaia to Otago are rewarded with Poor Knights snorkel experience!

 EMR coordinator see first-hand, the benefits of the EMR programme.
 The feedback is amazing but the most

 rewarding part is seeing the looks on the faces of the students, whanau and even the teachers as they emerge from their marine reserve experiences.
 A real buzz is created, even though they are sometimes shivering, they can’t stop speaking about what they saw…this is Education for Sustainability in action!!

 Massive thanks to Kerikeri Primary for the fantastic fanmail !

 Saturday the 27th February marks the beginning of Seaweek 2016 with 25 events in Northland listed on the Seaweek website at seaweek.org.nz/events/northland, plus 14 competitions nationally.
 So dive into Seaweek, visit the website and check out the events near you!

-Deputy National Coordinator Lorna Hefford has spent the last few days down in the beautiful Akaroa Harbour checking out their marine reserves.
+Deputy National Coordinator Lorna Doogan spent time in the beautiful Akaroa Harbour checking out their marine reserves.

 We are very excited that TV3 news was able to join Reremoana Schools EMR programme with coordinator Lorna Hefford over the weekend - see the link below